Orrick, Herrington & Sutcliffe: Legal representation

+In 2024, Orrick prevailed in the Court's overturning of a $2 billion trade secrets verdict for Pegasystems, with the Virginia Court of Appeals ordering a new trial due to jury errors, reversing the largest damages verdict in the state's history.

 Recognition and rankings

-The American Lawyer included Orrick among the top 5 firms on its 2024 A-List, for the seventh consecutive year.

-Financial Times named Orrick North America's most digital law firm in 2020 and 2023.
-Between 2016 and 2024, they named Orrick among North America's most innovative law firms nine times.
+The Financial Times, between 2016 and 2025, named Orrick among North America's most innovative law firms.

-Fortune recognized Orrick as one of its 100 Best Companies to Work For in 2024 for the ninth consecutive year.
+Fortune has named Orrick one of its 100 Best Companies to Work For several times.

-Practice Awards

-Law360 has recognized Orrick across numerous practices, naming the firm Employment Law Group of the Year for the fifth time and Project Finance Group of the Year for the seventh time, in 2020; Tech Group of the Year for the fifth time, and IP Group of the Year for the fourth time, in 2016; Privacy Group of the Year, in 2016; and Construction Group of the Year, in 2024.

-The American Lawyer named Orrick as Intellectual Property Litigation Department of the Year for 2015.
-The Recorder recognized Orrick's California-based employment litigation team as California Labor & Employment Department of the Year for the fourth consecutive year in 2017.
+In 2024, The American Lawyer named Orrick among the top five firms on its "A-List".

+In 2024, Law360 named the firm its Tech Group of the Year and Construction Group of the Year.

-The National Law Journal named Orrick to its Appellate Hot List for the twelfth time in 2024.
+The National Law Journal named Orrick to its Appellate Hot List in 2024.

 Global Arbitration Review (GAR) included Orrick in its 2024 list of the world's top 30 international arbitration practices.

-The Bond Buyer ranked Orrick #1 bond counsel in 2024, a position the firm has held for more than two decades.
+The Bond Buyer ranked Orrick #1 bond counsel in 2024.

-Culture Recognition

-Orrick was named one of the "50 Best Law Firms for Women" by Working Mother magazine for the eleventh time in 2017.
+Orrick was named one of the "50 Best Law Firms for Women" by Working Mother magazine in 2017.

 Minority Corporate Counsel Association (MCCA) awarded Orrick with the 2020 Thomas L. Sager Award.
-The award is for Am Law 200 law firms committed to a more diverse workforce and improving the hiring, retention and promotion of diverse attorneys.

-Yale Law Women ranked Orrick the top firm for Diversity in its Top Firms Report 2024, and Diversity Lab named Orrick a Mansfield Certified firm for the seventh year in a row.
+Yale Law Women ranked Orrick the top firm for Diversity in its Top Firms Report 2024, and Diversity Lab named Orrick a Mansfield Certified firm in 2024.

-Orrick earned a score of 100 percent for the eighteenth consecutive year in the 2025 Human Rights Campaign's annual Corporate Equality Index (CEI) and Best Places to Work survey.
+Orrick earned a score of 100 percent in the 2025 Human Rights Campaign's annual Corporate Equality Index (CEI) and Best Places to Work survey.

-Activities

-Innovation in Legal Services

-In 2024, the firm launched the Orrick AI Law Center, which provides a free state AI law tracker and a guide to the EU AI Act, and the Orrick Online Safety Law Center to help clients monitor emerging online safety, privacy and harmful content laws.

-In 2023, Orrick launched Orrick Tech Studio.
-This is a free-to-use online website for technology startups and investors.
-It provides 50+ customizable forms and document generators for content such as nondisclosure agreements, board governance documents, and employee offer letters.
-It also includes articles, videos, and podcasts that address relevant business, legal, and regulatory issues.

-In 2018, the firm started a legal tech investment initiative.